 Best Time for Bird Watching

-Bird watching is good throughout the year, but at its best from November to April, when the migrants from north Africa and Europe are present.
+Bird watching is good throughout the year, as many of the most interesting species associated with Shamwari are in the reserve.
+But it is at its best from November to April, when from Europe and Asia are present, and many resident species are in breeding plumage.